 1901.1 Scope.
 The provisions of this chapter shall govern the materials, quality control, design and construction of concrete used in structures.

-1901.5 Special inspection.
-The special inspection of concrete elements of buildings and structures and concreting operations shall be as required by Chapter 17.
+1901.6 Special inspections and tests.
+Special inspections and tests of concrete elements of buildings and structures and concreting operations shall be as required by Chapter 17.

 SPECIFICATIONS FOR TESTS AND MATERIALS